WICG/view-transitions/explainer.md

 1. If `ignoreCSSTaggedElements` was not called, gather elements offered via `page-transition-tag`.
 1. Add/remove offered elements according to `setElement` calls.
+1. If multiple elements share the same tag, abandon the transition.
 1. If at least one element remains offered, a transition can go ahead.

 As a result of the above, if an element is offered via CSS and `setElement`, then `setElement` wins.
 If there are multiple calls to `setElement` for the same element, the last wins.